M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

       a) Python 2 should already be installed with Ubuntu 16.04.
 You can check which version you have by typing ```python -V``` into a terminal window.

-      b) To install Python 3, use the following commands in a terminal window:
+      b) Python 3.5 may also be installed with Ubuntu 16.04.
+However, PyCharm has removed support of Python 3.5, so we need a newer version.
+Installing newer versions of Python is slightly more complicated in 16.04 than in newer versions of Ubuntu, but you can do it using the following commands in a terminal window:

-         sudo apt-get update
+         sudo apt-get install aptitude
-         sudo apt-get install build-essential libpq-dev libssl-dev openssl libffi-dev zlib1g-dev sudo apt-get install python3-pip python3-dev
+         sudo aptitude install python3.8

-      c) You can verify the installation was successful by typing ```python3 -V``` into a terminal window.
+      c) You can verify the installation was successful by typing ```python3.8 -V``` into a terminal window.
   3. Pycharm v2020.3
     <Instructions on downloading and installing Pycharm>

-      a) Visit https://www.jetbrains.com/pycharm/download/#section=linux and download the free community edition.
+      a) Visit https://www.jetbrains.com/pycharm/download/other.html and scroll down to v2020.3.
+The newest version of PyCharm no longer support the required Python versions used for this project.

       b) Extract the contents of the tar file to the location of your choice.